nealcrook/nascom/nascom4/cpm/README.md

-2/ DONE test cpmdefs by writing/listing disk contents 3/ DONE modify BIOS to support 2 real disks and 2 SD disks, set up the geometry in the headers 4/ DONE build it in the emulator, and test using 2 magnetic and 2 SD image 5/ create new labels to fix NAC HACK in code
+2/ DONE test cpmdefs by writing/listing disk contents 3/ DONE modify BIOS to support 2 real disks and 2 SD disks, set up the geometry in the headers 4/ DONE build it in the emulator, and test using 2 magnetic and 2 SD image 5/ DONE create new labels to fix NAC HACK in code
 6/ DONE fix signon message where extra LF are present 7/ DONE extend .sub file to include the sysgen
 8/ debug emulator problem with N4PT123